Adroiti/docs-for-code-review-tools/Pylint-unneeded-not.md

 ## Description

-You can simplify certain boolean expressions containing negation to not use it making the code more succinct and clear.
+You can simplify certain boolean expressions containing negation to not use it.
+This change will make the code more succinct and clear to the readers.

 Example of **incorrect** code: